Zoonoses Associated with Rabbits

 Rabbits can transmit bacteria through bites and scratches.
 One of the common agents involved is Pasteurella multocida, a bacterium that resides in the oral cavity and upper respiratory tract of rabbits.
+Rabbits carrying this bacterium usually show no signs of illness, but some may experience nose and eye discharge.
+In more serious cases, it can affect the respiratory and reproductive systems as well as the skin of rabbits.
 Human infection is generally characterized by local inflammation with occasional abscess formation and ascending infection.

 Dermatophytosis is a fungal skin infection commonly known as “ringworm” and is seen in both animals and people as scaly round areas of hair loss.
 Transmission of ringworm is by direct skin-to-skin contact with an infected animal.
 Cheyletiella parasitovorax and related species are non-burrowing skin mites of rabbits which can be transmitted to people by handling and touching infested animals causing a transient dermatitis.
 Symptoms in both rabbits and people are moderate hair loss and scaly skin.
 Other possible external parasites such as fleas, ticks and lice are occasionally transmitted by close contact with an infested rabbit or handling infested bedding.

 Cryptosporidiosis is an intestinal protozoal infection acquired by contact and accidental ingestion of fecal material from infected animals.
-Rabbits infected with this disease typically have diarrhea but some animals may show no symptoms of disease.
+Rabbits infected with this disease typically have diarrhea, but some animals may show no symptoms of disease.
 Any animal with diarrhea should be suspect of having a zoonotic disease.
+Symptoms in people include abdominal pain, diarrhea, and fever.

-Individuals with exposure to animals and animal environments may develop allergic reactions to animal proteins (allergens).
+Individuals with exposure to rabbits and rabbit housing environments may develop allergic reactions to animal proteins (allergens).
+Allergies to rabbit hair, saliva, urine and dander are well documented.
 Approximately 20-30 percent of individuals working with laboratory animals will develop an allergic reaction to animal proteins and 5-10 percent of individuals will develop asthma.
 Personnel may be exposed to allergens through inhalation and contact with skin, eyes and mucous membranes.
 Animal allergens may be present in animal dander, hair, skin, urine, saliva, serum and any contaminated feed or bedding materials.
 Risk factors for developing an allergic reaction include history of previous allergies to animals.
 The signs and symptoms of an allergic reaction are nasal discharge and congestion, conjunctivitis, tearing and eye itching, skin redness, rash or hives and lower airway symptoms (coughing, wheezing and shortness of breath).
 Individuals with symptoms suggestive of an allergic reaction related to a workplace allergen should report their concerns to their supervisor and consult a physician.

 Transmission of zoonotic diseases from animals is primarily by direct contact, indirect contact with insect vectors and contaminated inanimate objects, or inhalation of aerosolized materials.
 We can protect ourselves from most diseases by using the following basic hygiene procedures:

-- Thoroughly wash any bite and scratch wounds and report injuries.
+- Handle animals safely to avoid bites and scratches.
+Thoroughly wash any bite and scratch wounds and report injuries.

 - Wear gloves when handling ill animals, animal tissues, body fluids and waste and wash hands after contact.